pduck27/hp2mqtt/README.md

  For a rollershutter it looks like this: {"Manuellbetrieb": 0, "Position": 95} where *Position* is the shutter position in percent.
 You can get it via JSONPATH like this *JSONPATH:$.Position*.

  For a heating controls it looks like this: {"Manuellbetrieb": 0, "Position": 180, "acttemperatur": 216} where *Position* is the target temperatur and *acttemperatur* is the current one.
-Actually I divide the value by 10 before sending it as payload because of Celsius unit of measure.
+Actually I divide the value by 10 before sending it as payload.

 # Docker-Integration